 There’s also a Yearly Plan for $79 or $6.59 per month on average.
 Lastly, you can sign up for the Monthly Plan which costs $12.99 recurring.

 There isn’t a free trial for Buffered VPN, so the initial investment is high and becomes a primary consideration for users new to the VPN scene.

 Buffered VPN offers a hassle-free 30-day money-back guarantee, so if you’re unhappy with your service you can easily get your money back.

-This is great news, considering there’s no trial and the initial prices (particularly for a month) are fairly high.
+This is great news, considering there’s no trial and the initial prices (specifically, the Monthly Plan) are fairly high.

 Payment Methods: Pay with just about anything … almost

 Buffered VPN offers an almost complete list of payment options.
 Credit card, PayPal, and Bitcoin are all available.
 The only major payment system missing would be Alipay, which we’d expected since they do have a server in Hong Kong.
 Oh, having anonymous gift card payment options would be cool too.

 Buffered VPN provides a standard list of devices such as:

 Buffered VPN also sells routers that have their VPN pre-installed.
 This also comes with a guarantee period.
 This is particularly important since their routers will set you back $300 (hope your wallet is ready!).